kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

 ### Transcription jobs

-For a transcription job, the `.text` allows to access the label data:
+For a transcription job, you can access the label data through the `.text` attribute:

 ```python